atait/klayout-ipc/README.md

 Usage examples for klayout and non-klayout layout clients are included in this repo in the "examples" folder.

 #### Author: Alex Tait, June 2018
+#### National Institute of Standards and Technology, Boulder, CO, USA